sfence/rocket/README.md

 Place a Space Shuttle item down to place a space shuttle vehicle.
 A space shuttle will be placed in vertical mode.
 Right click on the space shuttle to enter/exit.

+The space shuttle has a life support system (provides you with oxygen), so you will be able to breath in the rocket in space or an unbreathable atmosphere.

 I strongly recommend that you always use 3rd person mode when riding a rocket.
+Also, if you crash into something at a high velocity, then your rocket explodes.

 ### Vertical mode
 You can move horizontally in vertical mode.
 Use A to yaw (turn) left, D to yaw right, W to go forwards in the direction you have yawed, and S to go backwards in that direction.
 These horizontal controls are not fast and exist mainly to make small adjustments in position; the main focus of vertical mode is moving or falling vertically.